Am I Actually Thinking About Buying A Home?!

 - Know some simple terms that will come up again and AGAIN.

 - PMI – PMI stands for Private Mortgage Insurance.
 You are usually required to get this unless you can put 20% down on your house upfront.
 What are the pluses and minuses?
 Well, not having an extra bill is definitely a plus, but if you are putting a lot of money down and you happen to be someone who likes investing your money, then you might actually be loosing out on those opportunities to invest your cash (in the stock market for example) and actually make MORE than what your PMI would be every year.
+No worries if you still cannot get what PMI is, experts over Home Loan Easton can answer all your queries.

 2. Debt to Income Ratios – Front End Ratio V. Back End Ratio